 Uterine fibroids can grow on the inside wall of the uterus, within the muscle wall of the uterus, or on the outer wall of the uterus.
 They can alter the shape of the uterus as they grow.
 Over time, the size, shape, location, and symptoms of fibroids can change.

-As women age, they are more likely to have uterine fibroids, especially from their 30s and 40s through menopause (around age 50).
+Uterine fibroids are more common as you age, especially from your 30s and 40s through menopause (around age 50).
 Uterine fibroids can stay the same for years with few or no symptoms, or you can have a sudden, rapid growth of fibroids.

 Complications of uterine fibroids